SPINA BIFIDA

 Diagnosis

-Doctors can diagnose Spina bifida during pregnancy or after the baby is born.
+Doctors can diagnose spina bifida during pregnancy or after the baby is born.
 The occulta type might stay completely undiagnosed until late childhood or adulthood, or might never be diagnosed.

 During pregnancy, screening tests help check for spina bifida and detect other birth defects.
 Feel free to talk to our doctors if you have any questions or concerns regarding this prenatal testing.